Maathi Yosi: Critical reception

 Sify wrote "The film does not have a coherent script, logic and lacks focus.
 It is another 'Made in Madurai' bloodbath that's etched from various earlier movies and a bit from Fernando Meirelles's classic City of God".
 Bhama Devi Ravi of The Times of India wrote "Periyasamy, who had showed some promise in his earlier outing Oru Kalluriyin Kathai, is clearly in the grip of the good-at-heart village boys ending up in a mess-street plot.
 Nothing original, nothing closely resembling out-of- the-box thinking, but a faithful adherence to the way Madurai-belt films pan out."

-IANS appreciated the editing, cinematography but criticised the screenplay, concluding, "Starting promisingly by focusing on the casteist problem, the films goes wayward and loses its opportunity to be an[sic] unique movie".
+IANS appreciated the editing and cinematography but criticised the screenplay, concluding, "Starting promisingly by focusing on the casteist problem, the films goes wayward and loses its opportunity to be an[sic] unique movie".
 Pavithra Srinivasan of Rediff.com wrote, "While the production values are good, the rural slang, costumes and even the mind-set of four young men from a random village are accurately portrayed (a tad repetitive), you only wish the director had taken the pains to emulate his celluloid mentors and etched a rational tale".
 Malathi Rangarajan of The Hindu wrote, "The title suggests that the protagonists are an astute foursome who think and act ingeniously -- they do so too, for a while.
 But very soon the story and screenplay shift to a much-travelled track".